 Location: 2200 meters altitude in central Bhutan

-Is Bhutan good for honeymoon?
+Is Bhutan good for a honeymoon?
 If hiking enthusiast couples have this question, the answer will be Bumthang with its four valleys namely Ura, Chhume, Tang and Chokor.
 Lying in the Black Mountains, the treks to Burning Lake, White Horse Treks as well as the attractions like Jakar Dzong, Tamzhing Monastery, Jambay Lhakhang, Ngang Lhakhang, and Kurje Lhakhang will keep you busy.

 Location: At an altitude of 2600 meters in north Bhutan

 Best time to visit: March, April, October and November